aistats/aistats2025/call-for-papers.md

 Submissions are limited to 8 pages excluding references using the LaTeX style file we provide below (the page limit will be 9 for camera-ready submissions).
-The number of pages containing only citations and the reproducibility checklist is not limited.
-You can also submit a single file of additional supplementary material which may be either a pdf file (such as proof details) or a zip file for other formats/more files (such as code or videos).
-Note that reviewers are under no obligation to examine the supplementary material.
+The number of pages containing only citations and the reproducibility checklist is not limited. ~~You can also submit a single file of additional supplementary material which may be either a pdf file (such as proof details) or a zip file for other formats/more files (such as code or videos).~~ Note that reviewers are under no obligation to examine the supplementary material.
 If you have only one supplementary pdf file, please upload it as is; otherwise gather everything to the single zip file.

+*Update September 2, 2024*: Additional supplementary material may be appended to the manuscript after the main content, and/or submitted separately in a single pdf file (such as proof details) or a zip file for other formats/more files (such as code or videos).
+It is the authors' responsibility that any additional material appended to the manuscript does not conflict in content with additional material uploaded separately (e.g., the separately uploaded additional material is not an updated version of the one appended to the manuscript).

 Unlike previous years, this year's submissions are accepted at OpenReview (instead of CMT) at